Skip to main content

 To integrate Velopack into your application, you must initialise the Velopack as early as possible in app startup, and you should add update checking code somewhere.

-For .NET applications, you should first install the Velopack Nuget Package.
+For .NET applications, you should first install the Velopack NuGet Package.

 Application Startup